Hessenberg varieties associated to ad-nilpotent ideals: The -subgroups

 Finally, when $k=n$ we have $(n,\ell)\in \inv_\lambda(w)$ only if $\ell$ labels a box at the end of a row in $R(e)$.
 Thus~\eqref{eqn: commutator step1} tells us $X_\lambda$ and $g_n$ commute. \end{proof}

 Our goal is to use induction to analyze the flags in $C_w\cap \B^{X_\lambda}$.
-In particular, the next statement shows that we can naturally identify the group $B_k(w)$ for $k<n$ with a subgroup of the same type in $GL_{n-1}(\C)$ using the map from~\eqref{eqn: subgroup identification}.
-This statement is the technical heart of our inductive argument.
+In particular, the next statement shows that we can naturally identify the group $B_k(w)$ for $k<n$ with a subgroup of the same type in $GL_{n-1}(\C)$ using the map from~\eqref{eqn.induction}.